GabbyBaker/docsify-math-masters/docs/module-02.md

 ### MONDAY: Applying to Algebra

-**Complete this activity:** [Number Line Distance](https://schoolyourself.org/learn/algebra/distance-1d) **Now** work on the addition and subtraction equation problems that you were given a few weeks ago.
+**Complete this activity:** [Number Line Distance](https://schoolyourself.org/learn/algebra/distance-1d) **Now** work on the addition and subtraction equation worksheet that you were given a few weeks ago.
+Bring that with on to Wednesday's session.